 When the sun is shining, one of our favourite activities for kids in London are the fountains at Granary Square in Kings Cross.
 And we’re not the only ones, on sunny summer days the square is packed with families who often arrive bearing toys, water pistols and towels, all set for a day out by the water.

-This is a particularly fun day out with young children.
+This splash park is particularly fun with young children.

 Cost: Free